-- 1. Given that economic conditions and investment opportunities within the Basin region will primarily drive investment within the Basin Fund, no formal asset allocation guidelines have been established for the Basin Fund.
-The Investment Manager(s) will, however, seek to diversify investments within the region by asset class, geography (within the Basin), industry and company. - 2.
+- 1. Given that economic conditions and investment opportunities within the Basin region will primarily drive investment within the Basin Fund, CBT will seek to diversify investments within the region by asset class, geography (within the Basin), industry and company. - 2.
 Investments made within the Basin will have the secondary objective of creating and stimulating economic value and activity over the long term for the benefit of the Basin and its residents. - 3.
-The Investment Manager(s) will consider secondary benefits as part of the investment evaluation process only after the investment is considered appropriate based upon the financial due diligence.
+CBT will consider secondary benefits as part of the investment evaluation process only after the investment is considered appropriate based upon the financial due diligence.